dan-barnett/tw-github-training/source/documentation/index.md

 ## Edit Me!

+This is a change that I am making to this file.

 Open `source/documentation/index.md` in your favourite text editor and start editing!

 You can write content in [Markdown](https://daringfireball.net/projects/markdown/) using **all** of the _usual_ syntax that you're used to!